Menu

 Our children were able to learn about the issues with plastic and the effects it has on the ocean.
 We were able to upcycle plastics that were brought in from home.
 We were able to put on a show to parents highlighting the issues that are effecting our environment.

-Books2Africa (May 2024)
+Books2Africa

-Books2Africa ship donate books every day to countries like Nigeria, Ghana and South Africa.
+Books2Africa ship donated books every day to countries like Nigeria, Ghana and South Africa.
 They have 3 warehouses with over 1,000,000 books on site.
 We took part in Books2Africa's Recycling campaign and children were encouraged to bring in a book to donate.
 We donated around 700 of our used, but much loved, reading books.
 Our EcoWarriors helped collect and pack the books.

 What our children said about the project: